actions/stale/README.md

 #### days-before-issue-stale

 Useful to override [days-before-stale](#days-before-stale) but only for the idle number of days before marking an issue as stale.

 Default value: unset

+#### days-before-pr-stale

+Useful to override [days-before-stale](#days-before-stale) but only for the idle number of days before marking a pull request as stale.

+Default value: unset